Henrik Wilhelm Söderman

 1868-1950.

-In the market hall they had sales as well as at S:t Eriks Square where among other things horsemeat was sold.
+In Saluhallen they had sales as well as on St. Erik's square where, among other things, horse meat was sold.

-For thirty-five years, in heat and cold, she stood on the square.
-Her boots are preserved at Upplandsmuseet (Uppsala county museum).
+For thirty-five years, in heat and cold, she stood in the square.
+Her boots are preserved in Upplandsmuseet.

 Burial site: 0142-1656